Skip to main content

 The Tests

-To see how well the car tire inflators in our test group performed, we used each one to raise the inflation pressure from 25 PSI to 35 PSI, four times in a row on 17-inch tires installed on a passenger car.
-In order to ensure that we started testing at the same 25 PSI tire pressure, every time, we used a Kobalt digital tire gauge.
-The Kobalt was also used as our control, throughout the test to verify the readings produced by each inflator.
+To find the best air compressors and car tire inflators in our test group, we used each one multiple times in quick succession.
+Each one raised the inflation pressure from 25 PSI to 35 PSI four times in a row on 17-inch tires installed on a passenger car.

-We measured sound levels as well, taking A-weighted dB readings from 24 inches away.
-This test conducted OSHA sound measurement techniques, which define a two-foot sphere around the head as the “hearing zone.”
-Given the way people crouch down in close proximity to a car’s tire when filling it with air, it’s conceivable that one or both ears would be within 2 feet of any inflator while it runs.
+Since people crouch down in close proximity to a car’s tire when filling it with air, it’s conceivable that one or both ears would be within 2 feet of any inflator while it runs.
 Our readings are specific to this test, however, and may differ from officially published figures which adhere to measurement and calibration specifications.

-Finally, to test the brightness of built-in lighting and the legibility of each inflator’s display, we ran our tests, both during the day and at night.
+Finally, to test the brightness of built-in lighting and the legibility of each inflator’s display, we ran our tests both during the day and at night.

 What to Know About Portable Tire Inflators and Air Compressors